MugilanGN/Pseudocode-Compiler/README.md

 I will be using ```//``` for convenience to denote comments in the Pseudocode snippets, but keep in mind that they are not actually a part of the language, nor will they compile.

+**WARNING: As of now there is no FOR loop.
+It might take some time to make one, but until then WHILE LOOPS are the only type of loop.**

 <a name="types"></a>
 ### Data Types